Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring

 \section{Numerical results and discussion}

 To investigate the interplay between on-site and extended Hubbard interactions on the flux-driven circular current, in this section, we present and critically analyze numerical results under various input conditions.
 The results are organized into two parts.
 The first part focuses on those obtained from exact diagonalization of the full many-body Hamiltonian, which always yields a more accurate descriptions.
 In this approach, within our computational facilities, we are able to study rings with a maximum size of $10$ sites (up to the half-filled regime), considering different combinations of up- and down-spin electrons.
 The second part presents the mean-field results, used to explore larger ring systems.
 The accuracy of the mean-field results is checked for the sake of completeness of our analysis.

 All characteristics of the persistent current are investigated at absolute zero temperature.
-Throughout the numerical calculations, we set $t=1\,$eV, and all energies are expressed in units of $t$.
-The currents are reported in $\mu\text{A}$ (scaled by the factor $e/h$).
+Throughout the calculations, we set $t=1\,$eV, and all energies are expressed in units of $t$.
+The currents are measured in units of $I_0$.
 The remaining physical parameters are specified at the appropriate places in the text.